How to Sum by Color in Excel? (2 Useful Methods)

 - The range argument is entered for cell range E2: E13

 - The criteria are entered as G2 who’s summarized values are needed to be retrieved.

 - The range of cells is entered to be D2: D13

 The SUMIF formula is dragged down for all the color code numbers for which values are to be added together.

 Things to Remember

 - While using the approach by SUBTOTAL formula, this functionality allows the users to filter for only one filter color at a time.
 Moreover, this functionality can be used to add only one column of values by filter colors.
-If there are more than one columns with different colors by rows in the different column the SUBTOTAL may only show the correct result for one filter by color to specific column only.
+If there is more than one column with different colors by rows in the different column the SUBTOTAL may only show the correct result for one filter by color to a specific column only.

-- The GET.CELL formula in combination with SUMIF approach eliminates this limitation, as this functionality could be used to summarize by colors for multiple color code in the cell background.
+- The GET.CELL formula in combination with the SUMIF approach eliminates this limitation, as this functionality could be used to summarize by colors for multiple color codes in the cell background.

 This has been a guide to Sum by Color in Excel.
 Here we discuss how to find Sum by Colors in excel using 1) Subtotal Function and 2) Get.Cell along with practical examples and downloadable excel template.
 You may learn more about excel from the following articles –